 3. Up-to-date tax knowledge

 Successful accountants stay current with tax laws and mandates, which change constantly.
-To best serve their clients and organizations, everyone from payroll administrators and tax accountants to financial planners should take hours of continuing professional education (CPE) courses in federal and state taxation, Affordable Care Act tax forms and more.
+To best serve their clients and organizations, everyone from payroll administrators and tax accountants to financial planners should take continuing professional education (CPE) courses in federal and state taxation.

 4. Business expertise